Discover the Shocking Truth: How Long Should You Really Hold Your Baby After Feeding?

 Avoid Distractions

-Avoid distractions during this time because babies need calmness after eating to digest correctly.
-Proper rest leads to better growth.
+Avoid distractions during this time.
+Babies need calmness after eating to digest correctly, and proper rest leads to better growth.Β

-Have you ever questioned, "How can I tell when my infant has eaten enough?"
+Have you ever wondered, "How can I tell when my infant has eaten enough?"
 Do not be concerned; many parents pose the same inquiry.
-Many parents ask the same question.
 Luckily, there are a few signs that can give us an answer.

 Baby Turns Away From The Bottle Or Breast